 At Grandmother's Buttons, we love using historic props in our craft show booths, wholesale catalogs, and social media and website images because we're inspired by historical design style.
 So our studio collection also includes books, mirrors, ribbons, boxes, frames, and plates.

 It's a bonanza or a torment depending on your tolerance for clutter.
-Either way, the collection inspires inventiveness and originality and might be the secret sauce behind Grandmother's Button's success.
+Either way, the collection inspires inventiveness and originality and might be the secret sauce behind our success.